kellnergp/Web-Design-Challenge/README.md

 Create navbar-items with links to the Home, Comparisons, and Data pages.

 Use the dropdown-menu class to create a dropdown selection for the 4 visualization pages and assign a dropdown-item to each page.

+## Landing Page

+Name the file for this page 'index.html'.

+In the \<head> section, entitle the page 'Landing Page' and reference the Bootstrap style page and the 'style.css' file.

+In the \<body> section, place the code for the navbar.

+For the content of the page, use a Bootstrap grid.

+The first 'row' div contains one column allocated 2/3 of the container for the primary page content on the left with the remaining 1/3 being the 'sidebar' on the right.

+### Main Content

+In the left-hand column there are 2 rows with the first containing the page header describing project.

+The second row contains 2 columns; one on the left with an example image of one of the plots and one on the right with a summary of the project, its means, and its goals.

+### Sidebar

+The right-hand column contains the 'sidebar' for the page displaying the 4 visualizations.

+This section has two rows with each row comprised of two column sections.

+In each of the sub-columns there is an image of one of the plot visualizations with a class of 'img-fluid' so that they will scale themselves properly to the viewport size.